evanwills/regex_tester/README.md

 ## About
 This project is a reimplementation of my earlier web based UI for [PHP's (PCRE) regular expression engine](https://github.com/evanwills/preg_test).

+It's aim is to provide a way of testing regular expressions using a variety of regular expression engines.
+It also provides a way of doing sophisticated find and replace using multiple regular expressions applied sequentially to the supplied sample.

+By using an API via HTTP you reduce the data being sent back and fourth to the server (which was a problem when applying regular expressions to a large chunk of text using the original [preg_test](https://github.com/evanwills/preg_test) version.)

 Currently the only regex engine implemented is the vanilla JavaScript Engine.
 But most of the work is done for the xRegExp and PHP PCRE engines.

 ## API